 It is our overriding aim to make a difference to young people for today and tomorrow.

 Management of Behaviour

-The school has a policy on the care and control of pupils .A copy of the policy is available on request.
+The school has a policy on promoting good behaviour and discipline. .A copy of the policy is available on request.
 Issues relating to the policy are discussed with prospective pupils and parents/carers at interview.